Winford Bilingual primary school in Haarlem offers a totally immersive, dual language education in Dutch and English.

 At Winford Bilingual Primary School we use the Positive Discipline method.
 Positive Discipline approaches children in a way that is respectful, kind, and firm.
 We treat the children with respect and expect to be treated with respect in return.
 We teach the children how to communicate with those around them in a way that is effective and positive.
 Children are encouraged to be independent and to understand that there are logical consequences to their actions.
 We believe that our approach helps to create children who are happy, capable, and kind.

-These are the main component of Positive Discipline.
+These are the main components of Positive Discipline.

-1. Is Kind and Firm at the same time.
+1. Being Kind and Firm at the same time.

-2. Helps children feel a sense of Belonging and Significance.
+2. This helps children feel a sense of Belonging and Significance.

-4. Teaches valuable Social and Life Skills for good character.
+4. This teaches valuable Social and Life Skills for good character.

-5. Invites children to discover how Capable they are and to use their personal power in constructive ways.
+5. This invites children to discover how Capable they are and to use their personal power in constructive ways.

 The tools and concepts of Positive Discipline include: